Richard-W0/ElectricalDataModeler/readme.txt

 4. Some python functions like min, max and sum are not allowed.
 5. We have to use this weird CLI menu type thing.
 6. Constants are forbidden.
+7. All functions are required to have a return statement even if its just None

 This program takes in preprocessed and formatted electricity usage and temperature time and outputs them into a more desirable format and combines them.
 Some example files are provided as .txt files